 PASADENA DOMESTIC VIOLENCE LAWYER

-Domestic Violence can be defined as a “violent confrontation that occurs between family members or between people who live together or are in a dating relationship.
-Domestic violence follows a broad spectrum of participants but always involves abuse in one form or another, whether it be physical, psychological or emotional.
-Whether you are referring to a domestic violence dispute between husband and wife, boyfriend and girlfriend, father and son, father and daughter, mother and son, mother and daughter or some other familial combination, domestic violence carries with it longstanding emotional and psychological scars that extend far beyond the physical.
+Domestic Violence can be defined as a violent confrontation that occurs between family members or between people who live together or are in a dating relationship.
+Domestic violence follows a broad spectrum of participants.
+However, it always involves abuse in one form or another, whether it be physical, psychological, or emotional.
+Whether you are referring to a domestic violence dispute between husband and wife, boyfriend and girlfriend, father and son, father and daughter, mother and son, mother and daughter, or some other familial combination, victims need to get help.
+Domestic violence carries with it longstanding emotional and psychological scars that extend far beyond the physical.

-In a large majority of domestic violence cases the woman is most often the victim, however not in all.
-Weapons are sometimes employed, property is damaged and alcohol and drug use are often at the source.
-In the state of California, domestic violence is not taken lightly and you should seek legal assistance if you or someone you love has been the victim of a domestic violence situation.
-A skilled Pasadena domestic violence attorney at the Southern California Khalaf Law Group are here to educate and support you through this process.
+In most domestic violence cases, the woman is most often the victim, however not in all.
+Weapons are sometimes employed, property is damaged, and alcohol and drug use are often at the source.
+In the state of California, domestic violence is not taken lightly.
+You should seek legal assistance if you or someone you love has been the victim of a domestic violence situation.
+A skilled Pasadena domestic violence attorney at the Southern California Khalaf Law Group is here to educate and support you through this process.

 Domestic Violence Misdemeanor Conviction

 In terms of Family Law, a misdemeanor conviction for domestic violence carries mandatory jail time and can result in the unfortunate loss of custody of your children or visitation privileges.
 Other negative impacts may be a loss of employment, incarceration, excessive fines and legal fees and possible deportation if not a US citizen.